Should You Still File A 2020 Return?

 Income: W-2 Wages, Salary

 Generally, if your income is below the current standard deductions, you don't have to file a return.
 However, it might still be beneficial for you to file as stated with the example above.
-Review
+Review W-2 Income

 Income: Unemployment Benefits

-will be reported to you and the IRS on Form 1099-G. Visit the
+will be reported to you and the IRS on Form 1099-G. Visit the states page

 to find information on state unemployment benefits.
 In most cases, taxes are withheld from unemployment payments.
 If you received unemployment benefits during 2020, you will need to report them on your return.

-If somebody will claim you as a dependent on their return, use the FILEucator above and visit this page:
+If somebody will claim you as a dependent on their return, use the FILEucator above and visit this page: Dependents and Taxes

 Household Employment Taxes

-If you employ any person(s) to work in your home or other residency, then you are a
+If you employ any person(s) to work in your home or other residency, then you are a household employer

 and will owe household employment taxes.
 These include hiring a maid, gardener, babysitter, or other person who performs work in or around a private residence of yours.
 This does not include independent contractors, like plumbers or repairmen.